 I am Mrs Basilico, the SENCO of Bullers Wood School For Boys.

 Having recently pursued the SENCO Qualification Award with Wolverhampton University through the Harris Federation, I have developed a passion for inclusion and students with special educational needs.
 The aspiration of making a positive impact on children’s learning drove me towards this profession; what I want is to increase our students’ desire to learn and to enable them to become independent life- long learners.
-Throughout my career, I have enjoyed working with colleagues to improve on best practice and reflect on my own.

 In my spare time, I enjoy running and listening to music, going to the theatre and museums.